Ivy Jun 09, 2017 2 Comments

 Hence the team at Vidooly felt the need to create a platform for digital media creators to “analyze, optimize and effectively distribute” video content.
 The result Increased viewership, engagement and enhanced brand visibility for their clients.

-Vidooly uses big data and statistical modeling, to deliver insights and data on video consumption patterns.
-The software suite also offers features like video tag suggestions, best time to upload, search rank analysis, competitor tracking, subscriber behavior analysis and influencer collaboration.
+Vidooly uses big data and statistical modelling, to deliver insights and data on video consumption patterns.
+The software suite also offers features like video tag suggestions, best time to upload, search rank analysis, competitor tracking, subscriber behaviour analysis and influencer collaboration.

 The start-up was incubated at T-Labs, the accelerator programme managed by Times Group, and went on to raise $1 million from Bessemer Venture Partners and Times Internet (through T-Labs) in June 2015